 Journalist, best-selling author, documentarian

-I have been working in the media for four decades, mostly in the newspaper business for The Wall Street Journal but also in publishing and documentary filmmaking, along with some video interviews and museum exhibits.
-My focus includes stories about business history, leadership, diversity and people who have ventured into new territory: physically, emotionally or socially.
+I have been working in the media for four decades, mostly in the newspaper business for The Wall Street Journal but also writing books and doing documentaries, along with some video interviews and museum exhibits.
+I write about business history, leadership, diversity and people who have ventured into new territory: physically, emotionally or socially.

 For a complete resume, go to LinkedIn:

 I am thrilled to announce that HBO Films has begun development on a movie based on my book “The Real Pepsi Challenge.”
-Mitchell Kapner will be the screenwriter for the adaptation, which has the working title “The Color of Cola.”
-Mark Landsman, Michael Karbelnikoff and Peter Kline are executive producers and will be working on a related documentary project as well.
+Ben Cory Jones is the screenwriter for the adaptation, which has the working title “The Color of Cola.”
+Mark Landsman, Michael Karbelnikoff and Peter Kline of AllDayEveryDay are executive producers.

 “The Birkman Method” is about a workplace-assessment tool that allows for some amazing personal insights and for a practical understanding of how to improve every sort of work relationship.